 Rudolf came from Montgomery Ward.
 They were buying and handing out coloring books during the Christmas season and got tired of buying them to give away.
-So they published their own coloring book to hand out and it was of Rudolf.
+So they published their own coloring book to hand out but they needed original art and they came up with Rudolf.
 They did not invent him though, the song came out 10 years before that.

 Of note, there is also the story of the Christmas Truce in WWI.
 This has been dismissed as myth or fable but it did happen, once.
 It was the first year of the war and largely happened between the British and Germans.
 The French did not trust the Germans enough to widely engage in it.